 “Even so, why do you listen to her?”
 I asked

 Aria looked me for a split second with a sad look to her eyes, “Anthony is her second hand and I am not going to lose him again.
 I only stay for him and if he ever decided to leave then I’d be right next to him.
 But he is infatuated with your mother, so there is little chance of that happening.
 Until then I follow her orders and she has ordered me to come retrieve you.”
-Said Aria

 “And if I refuse?”
 I questioned getting closer to Aria as she got closer to me.

 “She’ll be disappointed.”
-Said, Aria, lifting a strand of my hair.
-“I don’t think you want to disappoint her.
+Aria said lifting a strand of my hair, “I don’t think you want to disappoint her.
 She can be quite persuasive if you don’t follow her order.
 She can make things hard for you.”

 “Tell her.”
-I said grabbing ahold of Aria’s hand and pushing it away.
-“If she wants to see me she can come talk to me herself.
+I said grabbing hold of Aria’s hand and pushing it away, “If she wants to see me she can come talk to me herself.
 Unless you plan to kidnap me, I suggest getting the hell out of my room.”

 “She won’t be pleased at your defiance, but I will inform her of your wishes.
 Goodbye, Carly.”
-Said, Aria, vanishing in a burst of wind.
+Aria said as she vanished in a burst of wind.

-I flopped onto my bed with sigh and fell asleep instantly.
+I flopped back onto the bed with a sigh and fell asleep almost instantly.
 The next thing I know it’s morning and my alarm is blaring loudly.
 I slammed my fist into the alarm and the annoying sound left my ears.
 I got up groggily and threw on the first shirt, pants, and socks I could find.

 “You did, with a heart attack.”
 I said as I tried to slow down my heartbeat.

 “That’s good to hear.
 Since we are boyfriend and girlfriend now I thought we could ride to school together.
 That way I can keep you safe and we can enjoy the ride.
 If that’s okay with you?”
-Said, Sam, with a big smile plastered onto his face.
+Sam suggested with a big smile plastered onto his face.

 “I’d love that.”
 I said as I started up the car.

-I wiped the invisible dirt from my clothes and crossed my arms over my chest.
-“I’m not mad, you’re fine.
+I wiped the invisible dirt from my clothes and crossed my arms over my chest, “I’m not mad, you’re fine.
 Just tell me.
-What was so important you had to pull me in here for?”
+What was so important that you had to pull me in here for?”

 “Claire, listen to me.”
-I said as I put my hands on her shoulders.
-“I know this is hard, but you can’t tell anyone.
+I said as I put my hands on her shoulders, “I know this is hard, but you can’t tell anyone.
 There are some people in this town that might believe what you say.
 If the others get whiff of what you say then that puts you and your whole family at risk.
 I can’t lose my best friend.
 Okay?”
-I said

 “It takes a lot of willpower.
 Whenever I begin to weaken I remind myself that if I told them their life would be endangered as well.
-I can’t risk another person I care about dying because of me.
-I’ve lost too much already.
+I can’t risk another person I care about dying because of me, I’ve lost too much already.
 I would rather suffer in silence then bring others down with me.”
 I explained

-“Have any of the crazy vampire tried to get you again?”
-Asked Claire
+“Have any of the crazy vampires tried to get you again?”
+Claire pried

 “Aria came to see me this morning.”
-I said as Claire’s eyes went wide.
-“She didn’t hurt me if that’s what you’re thinking.
+I said as Claire’s eyes went wide, “She didn’t hurt me if that’s what you’re thinking.
 She came as an informant of my mother.
-My mom wants to talk me and Aria came as a messenger.”
+My mom wanted to talk to me and Aria came as a messenger.”

 “Have you told Sam about this?
-He is the only one who can protect you against you mom and her gang of vampires.
+He is the only one who can protect you against your mom and her gang of vampires.
 He should know what’s going on.”
-Said Claire
+Claire said